Pool Cleaner Reviews – Best Swimming Pool Cleaners

 Top Pick Pressure Side Pool Cleaner for Inground Swimming Pools

 If my pool already had a booster pump and a dedicated pressure line, there is no doubt I would buy the new Kreepy Krauly Racer model (seen here).
 It is better than the old Polaris pool cleaner models, which were the best for a long time.

 It is also the coolest looking thing I’ve seen in a while.
 Like I said at the beginning, I am a sucker for modern and shiny.
 Guess what else?
 It has led lights for night cleaning.

 At the time of the writing of this article 2015, this unit was available on Amazon.com (click here) for $615.00.

 Top Pick For Above Ground Pressure Side Cleaners

 Of all the above ground automatic pool cleaners, my top pick is the Polaris 65.
 Seen here below (looks like a kite).
 I like it better than the Diver Dave Suction cleaners, and even the pool rover junior.

 This thing is mesmerizing to watch too.
-It is like watching a fish tank, as it glides through the water catching its prey.
-It is usually on Amazon for like 169.00 (click here) It comes with everything you need.
+Like watching a fish tank, as it glides through the water catching its prey.
+On Amazon for like 169.00 (click here) It comes with everything you need.

 If I were buying a new pool cleaner for an above ground pool, I would buy the Polaris 65.
 Or maybe two cleaners, A Ladybug for one a month and the Polaris 65 for an hour or so a week